olihawkins/sveltevis/README.md

 ## Roadmap

-The first objective is to develop the smallest set of fully-functional components needed to make a responsive, interactive scatterplot, using the project's approach to configuring component settings and managing state.
+The first objective is to develop the smallest set of fully-functional components needed to make a responsive scatterplot, using the project's approach to configuring component settings and managing state.
 Progress towards this milestone is set out below.

 ### Components completed